-So, to keep the ratings high they sensationalize the news and they keep talking about it until another bad thing happens.
+So, to keep the ratings high, they sensationalize the news and keep talking about it until another bad thing happens.

 The psychological effect on us

-Also, the people who watch too much news are more likely to:
+Also, people who watch too much news are more likely to:

 It’s Irrelevant – No matter what news you’re seeing, it won’t improve your life.
-There isn’t a single way that watching news can help you solve a serious problem in your life.
+There isn’t a single way that watching the news can help you solve a serious problem in your life.
 Instead, It will make you worry more.

-News interrupts thinking – Thinking requires concentration and uninterrupted time.
+It interrupts thinking – Thinking requires concentration and uninterrupted time.
 The news is designed to interrupt you.
 They make us shallow thinkers.

 The news is a poor representation of reality – The news channels sensationalize the story to gain more viewers.
-This creates a wrong impression of the reality.
+It creates a wrong impression of reality.

 A plane crash makes the news, but a car accident doesn’t.
-Even though the odds to die in a plane crash are 1 in 1.2 million while the odds of dying in a car accident are 1 in 5000.
+Even though the odds of dying in a plane crash are 1 in 1.2 million, the odds of dying in a car accident are 1 in 5000.